Primary ovarian insufficiency (POI) in girls

 It can affect emotional and physical health and a girl’s overall well-being.
 POI causes low estrogen (primary female sex hormone) levels, which can lead to osteoporosis (poor bone strength) and heart disease.

-What are the signs and symptoms of Pediatric and Adolescent Primary Ovarian Insufficiency (POI)?
+What are the signs and symptoms of primary ovarian insufficiency (POI) in girls?

 Symptoms of POI can include: